jagw1re/HangmanJava/README.md

 java -cp out Main
 ```
 ## How to play
-When running the game, you will be prompted whether or not you wish to enter your own word.
+When running the game, you will be prompted whether you wish to enter your own word.
 Simply type "y" for yes or "n" for no and press enter.

 If yes, you may type any word (spaces & special characters included) and press enter.